chinedufn/collada-dae-parser/README.md

 - [ ] Allow file buffer to be passed in
 - [ ] Add a GIF of every test fixture animation
 - [ ] Documentation / references

+- We might want another module to export the raw useful data..
+Then we can transform it / add opinions higher up.

 ## References